 Healthy Tennessee provides free health screenings for all patients performed by physicians and nurses at our health fairs, which is not common at these types of events.
 We provide opportunities for patients to learn the long-term physical and financial benefits of adopting healthy lifestyle choices through one-on-one conversations with health professionals and representatives from local community health organizations.
 By utilizing patients’ own information, such as blood pressure and body mass index measurements, we are able to educate them about their health and offer patient-specific suggestions for modifications to be made.
 Our efforts are powered by local communities across Tennessee; an all-volunteer army of local nurses and doctors with boots on the ground who give of their time to help a neighbor.

 Over the last few years, our organization has captured national attention.
 We were invited to the White House to discuss with the President the need for prevention, the Secretary of Health and Human Services attended our health summit in June 2017, and most recently we were invited to testify before the United States Senate to share our patients’ experiences.

-The top goal of Healthy Tennessee is to ensure that Tennessee becomes 1st in the south for a healthier state.
-Tennessee is currently ranked 45th nationally and has miles to travel in order to reach its goal.
-Healthy Tennessee intends on focusing all of its efforts on health care prevention to gain better results for generations to come.
-By partnering with UnitedHealth, Amerigroup, and BlueCare, Healthy Tennessee has hosted health fairs across the state, including the Jackson and Chattanooga areas.
+The primary goal of Healthy Tennessee is to make Tennessee the top-rated state in the South for health.
+Tennessee is currently ranked 45th nationally, and we have miles to travel in order to reach this goal.
+Healthy Tennessee intends to focus all of its efforts on healthcare prevention to achieve better results for generations to come.

 Nothing can be more important than improving the health of Tennesseans.
 Join Healthy Tennessee in this cause and help create a future full of success for generations to come.